Skip to Content

 For First-Degree Assault (Class A Felony):

-• Incarceration: Life imprisonment.
+• Incarceration: Up to life imprisonment.

 • Fines: Up to $50,000.